This is a collection of mini-rants that aren't yet big enough for their own page.

 and "Run whether user is logged on or not" and "Run with highest privileges" so that it can write to

-When the ISP quotes you an installation fee in excess of $40,000 to run high-speed Internet to your house, would you rather spend tens of thousands of dollars to pack up your belongings, buy a new house, move your family to another location, and try to find a new job, just to get a better Internet connection?
+ISPs have quoted some prospective subscribers an installation fee in excess of $40,000 to run high-speed Internet to their house, and this even reached $1 million in Australia.
+Faced with such sticker shock, would you rather spend tens of thousands of dollars to pack up your belongings, buy a new house, move your family to another location, and try to find a new job, just to get a better Internet connection?
 Some are willing to do so, or at least to take Internet access into account if you're planning to move anyway.
-But most think "only a raving lunatic" would "live like a nomad" and move just for a better Internet connection, especially if not single, and some just can't stand cities.
+But most think "only a raving lunatic" would "live like a nomad" and move just for a better Internet connection, especially if not single and renting, and some just can't stand cities.
 Moving often could cause your kids to have fewer quality relationships and die younger.
 Besides, even if you do find a good ISP, it'll probably end up bought anyway.